 Contact Us for a Free Case Evaluation to Go Over Your Rights for Challenging a Denied Workers’ Compensation Claim

 If you have filed a workers’ compensation claim that was denied by L&I, you must act quickly to preserve your rights to continue fighting for the workers’ comp benefits you need and deserve.
-Contact Smith Duran Law today for a free, no-obligation consultation to learn more about how a denied workers compensation claim attorney in Washington state can assist you with fighting the denial of your claim.
+Connect with an accident attorney in Tacoma at Smith Duran Lawtoday for a free, no-obligation consultation to learn more about how a denied workers compensation claim attorney in Washington state can assist you with fighting the denial of your claim.